Walking Calorie Calculator

 Research accumulated over the years shows that in general, [walking might play an essential part in cardiovascular disease prevention ❤️]( ) — no matter the age and gender.

 It appears that blood sugar levels, especially in type 2 patients., as it is the perfect exercise to lower

 Walking does wonders in reducing anxiety.
 It's a surprisingly simple yet effective mechanism.
-The part of the brain most typically responsible for anxious behavior, the amygdala, can't really focus on more than one activity.
-When you focus on walking, your mind is likely to simply refocus from the anxious thoughts.
-Walking is beneficial not only for your physical, but also mental health!
+The part of the brain most typically responsible for anxious behavior, the amygdala, can't focus on more than one activity.
+When you focus on walking, your mind is likely to refocus from the anxious thoughts easily.
+Walking is beneficial not only for your physical but also mental health!

-Last but not least, albeit quite obviously — in the long run, walking improves your endurance and muscle strength.
-This entails a number of further benefits, most notably lowering the risk of experiencing joint pain but reducing the strain put on them.
+Last but not least, albeit quite obviously, walking improves your endurance and muscle strength in the long run.
+This gives you several further benefits, most notably lowering the risk of experiencing joint pain but reducing the strain put on them.

 And let's not forget — walking can be an excellent group activity!
-Take a friend, a parent, and even a dog and enjoy the experience of taking care of your health together.
+Take a friend, parent, and even a dog and enjoy the experience of taking care of your health together.